jyotsnaarora1/ISDM/Assignment 1 Final.md

 ## 5. Empathy Maps
 #### 5.1 Company Empathy Map
 **Think & Feel:**
-+ Travel Company is struggling to provide the level of customer service which would attract and maintain a customer base.
++ Travel Company is struggling to provide the level of customer service which would attract and maintain customer loyalty.
 + They are unable to serve all the customers in the busy times.
 + Relationship Manager does not have enough knowledge about specific packages to help customers.